NeyonOndela/AWS-cloud-practitioner-portfolio/README.md

 What I Learned
 1. ## Cloud Computing Fundamentals

 I started by learning the basic concepts of cloud computing.

-I gained an understanding of:
+I gained an understanding of :

 What cloud computing is and how it differs from traditional on-premises infrastructure The benefits of cloud computing such as scalability, reliability, and cost efficiency Different cloud service models including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS)